edgedb/easy-edgedb/README.md

 ## Ordering results and using math

-Now that we have some numbers, we can do some math on them.
-Here we order them by population with `ORDER BY`:
+Now that we have some numbers, we can start playing around with ordering and math.
+Ordering is quite simple: type `ORDER BY` and then indicate the property/link you want to order by.
+Here we order them by population:

 ```
 SELECT City {